 50 years of making our community stronger.

 Thank you to everyone who submitted photos, stories and artifacts showcasing our 50 years of making our community stronger.
-Be sure to visit the exhibit at the Tulsa Historical Society Museum, 2435 South Peoria, Tulsa, OK.See Memorabilia
+Be sure to visit the exhibit at the Tulsa Historical Society Museum, 2435 South Peoria, Tulsa, OK.Visit Exhibit

 50 Notable Alumni

 Beginning in mid-September, our 50 Notable Alumni will be announced once a week.
-Check in weekly and learn about these distinguished alumni and what they have accomplished since attending TCC.50 Notables
+Check in weekly and learn about these distinguished alumni and what they have accomplished since attending TCC.The 50 Notables